eclipse-bluechi/bluechi/doc/man/hirte-agent.1.md

 #### **--interval**, **-i**

 The interval between two heartbeat signals sent to hirte in milliseconds.
+If an agent is not connected, it will retry to connect on each heartbeat.
+Setting this options to values smaller or equal to 0 disables it.
 This option will overwrite the heartbeat interval defined in the configuration file.

 #### **--config**, **-c**